junxit/us-congress-bills-109/metadata.md

 - 2005-04-27 — Introduced in House
 - 2005-04-27 — Introduced in House
 - 2005-04-27 — Referred to the House Committee on the Judiciary.
+- 2006-03-02 — Committee Consideration and Mark-up Session Held.
+- 2006-03-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2006-03-15 — Placed on the Union Calendar, Calendar No. 214.
+- 2006-03-15 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-394.
+- 2006-03-15 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+109-394.
+- 2006-07-17 — Considered under suspension of the rules. (consideration: CR H5242-5244)
+- 2006-07-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1871.
+- 2006-07-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-07-17 — Mr. Sensenbrenner moved to suspend the rules and pass the bill, as amended.
+- 2006-07-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5242)
+- 2006-07-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5242)